NevilArt/BsMax/README.md

 * 'Z' for find active object in outliner (3DsMax mode).
 * Zoom extended updated, works in edit mode too (3DsMax mode).
 * Specific frames render replaced but not complete yet.
-* 'p' for Perspective toggle removed, 'P' for Perspective and 'U' for Orthographic in 3DsMax Mode.
-* Default key mode added to time line.
-* keymap changes '7' view statistic, '8' open environment setting (in 3DsMax mode).
-* PrimitiveData register error issue fixed.
-* Info and Console key map update (More like 3DsMax).
 * ...